Timon & Pumbaa (TV series)

 Bobs Gannaway and Tony Craig, who would later work on shows like 101 Dalmatians: The Series, House of Mouse, and Lilo & Stitch: The Series, served as the show's executive producers for the first two seasons.
 As of Season 3, the series was produced by Chris Bartleman and Blair Peters, with Tedd and Patsy Cameron-Anasti (who have previously worked on DuckTales and The Little Mermaid TV series) serving as the executive producers.

 Premise

-The show stars Timon, a meerkat, and Pumbaa, a warthog, both characters from the Disney animated film The Lion King.
-The series is primarily set after the events of the first film, although some episodes are set before or during those events.
-It involves the characters having misadventures in different settings, including the jungles of Africa, Canada, Italy, Spain, the United Kingdom, and the United States.
-Whereas the show focuses on Timon and Pumbaa, four episodes center respectively on Rafiki and the hyena trio Shenzi, Banzai, and Ed, named Rafiki Fables and The Laughing Hyenas, and two episodes tell the backstory of Zazu.
+The show stars Timon, a meerkat, and Pumbaa, a warthog, both characters from The Lion King.
+Set in an alternate continuity from the movie, Timon and Pumbaa continue to live according to the hakuna matata lifestyle, as they venture beyond the Pride Lands and go on adventures.
+From the jungles of Africa to other places around the world, the duo is shown being on various quests and misadventures, either in search for food, fun, napping spots, valuables, and as well as escape from danger such as predators, encountering various new allies and enemies throughout their journey.
+Whereas the show focuses on Timon and Pumbaa, Simba makes appearances in some episodes, often accompanying Timon and Pumbaa.
+Additionally, two episodes are focused on Zazu, and four episodes center respectively on Rafiki and the hyena trio Shenzi, Banzai, and Ed, named Rafiki Fables and The Laughing Hyenas.